sea-of-fog/persistent-data/README.md

 3. [ ] Implement skew binary lists
 4. [ ] Implement random access lists with overflow digit 2
 5. [ ] Add patterns laziness to difference lists
+6. [ ] Add descriptions and ocamldoc to all the modules